 - 5. The following shall be considered assistance and are therefore not allowed: - a) The taping of two or more fingers together.
 If taping is used on the hands and fingers, it may be continuous provided that as a result no two or more fingers are taped together in such a way that the fingers cannot move individually.
 The taping should be shown to the Chief Judge before the event starts. - b) The use of any device of any kind, including weights attached to the body, which in anyway provides assistance when making a trial; - c) Use of gloves except for athletes in Classes F31-33 and F51-53 that is not in contravention Rule 34.6 (d); - 6.
 The following shall not be considered assistance and are therefore allowed: - a) The use by an athlete, in order to obtain a better grip, of a suitable substance on his hands only.
-Shot putters may use such substances on their neck; - b) The placement by an athlete, in the Shot Put, Discus Throw and Club Throw, on the implement, chalk or a similar substance.
-All substance used on the hands and on the implements shall be easily removable from the implement using a wet cloth and shall not leave any residue; - c) The use of taping on the hands and fingers that is not in contravention of Rule 34.5 (a); - d) The use of gloves that is not in contravention of Rule 34.5 (c);
+Shot putters may use such substances on their neck; - b) The placement by an athlete, in the Shot Put, Discus Throw and Club Throw, on the implement, of chalk or a similar substance.
+All substances used on the hands and on the implements shall be easily removable from the implement using a wet cloth and shall not leave any residue; - COMMENT: It is important to note that this applies to Shot Put, Discus Throw and Club Throw only.
+A javelin thrower may not apply any substance to the implement.
+However, there is no provision which would restrict a javelin thrower from using any substance on his hands (but not the implement) that complies with Rule 34.6 (a). - c) The use of taping on the hands and fingers that is not in contravention of Rule 34.5 (a); - d) The use of gloves that is not in contravention of Rule 34.5 (c);